DevExpress-Examples/asp-net-web-forms-scheduler-filter-resources-via-listbox/Readme.md

 # Scheduler for ASP.NET Web Forms - How to use ASPxListBox to filter resources

-This example illustrates how to use a checked box list to implement resource filtering at a data source level.
-The checked box list is implemented by the [ASPxListBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxListBox) control with the [SelectionMode](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxListBox.SelectionMode) property set to `CheckColumn`.
+This example illustrates how to use a check box list to implement resource filtering at the data source level.
+The check box list is implemented by the [ASPxListBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxListBox) control with the [SelectionMode](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxListBox.SelectionMode) property set to `CheckColumn`.
 The list box is bound to a resource data source.
 When the list box selection changes, the scheduler sends a custom `FLTRES` [callback command](https://docs.devexpress.com/AspNet/5462/components/scheduler/concepts/callback-commands).

 ```aspx
 <dxe:ASPxListBox ID="lbResources" ...>